daulric/OneFrame/README.md

 # **Method 1: Use Rojo**

-### Copy the folder [here](src/Shared/OneFrame/), and paste it into your workspace.
-Rojo will add the files to your project
+### Copy the OneFrame folder [here](src/Shared/), and paste it into your workspace.
+Use Rojo to port the files into your project

 #